 Asset Development Exchange (ADX)

-The Asset Development Exchange (ADX) is designed to improve employment outcomes and retention through financial stability.
-Asset building strategies and information can sometimes make the difference between an unsuccessful closure and a successful employment outcome.
-SE TACE wants to ensure counselors have the information and resources they need to assist their clients in obtaining financial stability.
+Asset development focuses on building an individual’s resources to achieve or maintain financial stability.
+In Vocational Rehabilitation, asset development strategies and information can sometimes make the difference between an unsuccessful closure and a successful employment outcome.
+TACE’s Asset Development Exchange (ADX) is designed to provide counselors with the information and resources they need to assist clients in achieving financial stability and thereby improving employment outcomes and retention.

 - Executive Order--Establishing the President's Advisory Council on Financial Capability for Young Americans